SEN Information Report

 Emma Easmon has completed the National Award for Special Educational Needs Co-ordination at Manchester Metropolitan University.
 She is responsible for co-ordinating SEND provision across the school, from Nursery to Year 6.

-- Our Specialist Dyslexia Teacher and Reading Recovery Teacher (Cathy Blairs) who was judged by Ofsted to be an outstanding practitioner, provides and coordinates assessments and interventions for children with dyslexia.
-Cathy is also the schools Reading Recovery teacher.
+- Our Specialist Dyslexia Teacher (Cathy Blairs) who was judged by Ofsted to be an outstanding practitioner, provides and coordinates assessments and interventions for children with dyslexia.
 This is a 1:1 intervention which has a good evidence base for rapidly increasing progress in reading.
 Cathy holds a Post Graduate Certificate in Specific Learning Difficulties, is a member of the British Dyslexia Association (BDA) holding AMBDA status, and attends regular training and workshops as part of her continuing professional development.

 - A Designated School Governor (Pauline Black) who works with the SENCo in leading SEND across the school.